replicatedhq/hugo-algolia/README.md

 	```
 * `-all` - By default, `hugo-algolia` skips content that doesn't have an `index` param, or whichever param you specify in your command.
 If you'd like to index those files, use this flag.

-##### You can also combine any othe above commands, including the one's mentioned outside of this section:
+##### You can also combine any of the above commands, including the one's mentioned outside of this section:
 ```
 hugo-algolia -m "categories" -p "title, uri, categories" -all
 ```